 The 60 minute exam went well though I had a bout of sneezing.
 As I left the computer room, I noticed more shelves and a closed reading room for group reading, a lobby and a convenience section.
 Immediately, I remembered Queen’s piece about her FUTO library experience, telling dear future husband to propose in a library and I can beat my chest that its in certainly this kind of library she needs to be proposed to, because everything about this library will scream yes even before she does.

-While coming back, the driver’s statements kept ringing in my head and for once I evaluated the value of the million hotels in the capital city of Imo state compared to a world class e-Library.
-The number of tertiary institutions in Imo state outnumber those in Akwa Ibom and I once heard a statistics stating that Imo state was top in rank in terms of the number of students that attend tertiary institution in the East.
+While coming back, the driver’s statements kept ringing in my head and for once I evaluated the worth of the multi-million naira hotels in the capital city of Imo state compared to a world class e-Library.
+The tertiary institutions in Imo state outnumber those in Akwa Ibom and I once heard that Imo state was top in rank in terms of the number of students that attend tertiary institution in the East.
 So an e-Library is fitting enough for such a state.

 Juxtaposing the driver and the Imo state governor, I deduced that they share similarities.
 This driver who vehemently refused google maps because of past experience and was willing to either rely on Savy or ask persons on the road is not different from a governor who has valued statues and road decorations over an e-library.
 They are both myopic!
 And to even think that the billboards in Owerri tell us how The Rochas values education!